tczhangzhi/Alarm-Clock/README.md

 ## Dependencies

-The application relies on the following key dependencies:
+The application relies on the following dependencies:

 - core-js: "^3.8.3",
 - element-plus: "^2.2.17",